BitBoxSwiss/bitbox-base/tools/bbbfancontrol/README.md

 # bbbfancontrol

 Simple program to control fan speed on a single board computer according to current system temperature.
-It's written in Go and aimed for the ROCKPro64 SBC as part of the [BitBox Base](https://github.com/digitalbitbox/bitbox-base) project by [Shift Cryptosecurity](https://shiftcrypto.ch).
+It's written in Go and aimed for the ROCKPro64 SBC as part of the [BitBoxBase](https://github.com/digitalbitbox/bitbox-base) project by [Shift Cryptosecurity](https://shiftcrypto.ch).

 The program reads the current system temperature from a single file, calculates the appropriate fan PWM value and writes it into a control file.
 The default values are set for the ROCKPro64 board running Armbian.